johndoe6345789/typthon/README.rst

 ``make profile-opt`` regardless of configure flags, the optimized build process will perform the following steps:

-The entire Python directory is cleaned of temporary files that may have resulted from a previous compilation.
+The entire Typthon directory is cleaned of temporary files that may have resulted from a previous compilation.

 An instrumented version of the interpreter is built, using suitable compiler